 City or Municipal Mandates Along With California State Mandates

-One truly important aspect to consider when it comes to this new building code is that is this only the state building code.
+One truly important aspect to consider when it comes to this new building code is that is only the state building code.
 Each county, municipality, or city may create further solar energy mandates.
-In fact, to date, there are 16 local governments that have approved energy standards for newly constructed homes in their communities already, including the cities of Santa Monica, Del Mar and Fremont.
-What this means is that state building code is just one piece in the larger puzzle.
-Currently, most developers (and potential new home buyers) only need to be concerned with state-level mandates that come in to play in January 2020.
-However, like most trends in city planning and development, state mandates typically are closely followed by rules, regulations, and city driven mandates.
-This means that as we work with developers as we come closer to the mandate implementation, we need to be mindful that the minimum solar kilowatt system the state mandates may not be the same that the city mandates.
-And as developers move forward, they well know they both city, state and any other municipal codes must be answered to.
+In fact, to date, there are 16 local governments that have approved energy standards for newly constructed homes in their communities already.
+Those include the cities of Santa Monica, Del Mar, and Fremont.
+What this means is that state building code is just one piece of the larger puzzle.
+Currently, most developers (and potential new home buyers) only need to be concerned with state-level mandates that come into play in January 2020.
+However, like most trends in city planning and development, state mandates typically are closely followed by rules, regulations, and city-driven mandates.

 Preparing for 2020 California State Mandates

 As a local solar installer, it is vital that we understand the mandates that are coming to the table.
 For in-house solar installers, such as Del Sol Energy, our solar design and engineering departments must be aware of the energy mandates.
 As we work with city and local municipalities, part of the process is to obtain building permits for the installation.
 The only way we can obtain those permits and pass any sort of inspection is to ensure our installs answer to all city codes.
-If you are beginning to explore solar energy, take the time to ask about these mandates and how they may impact your new home purchase.
-For solar installers, such as Del Sol Energy, knowing these mandates is part of how we provide excellent customer service and quality installs.
-As much as solar is seen as a luxury upgrade for homeowners, this new building code mandate is a clear reminder that solar is no longer just a construction option or home upgrade – it is all part of the plan for a cleaner California.

 Leave a Reply